Maschell/maschell.github.io/_posts/2018-03-13-bug hunting-part1.markdown

 # Conclusion

 So whats the conclusion?
-The simplest bugs are often hardest one to resolve.
+The simplest bugs are often the hardest one to resolve.